Architects-that-code/fleetctl/Readme.md

 A CLI to manage a fleet of OCI compute instances from a simple YAML configuration.

-Status: v0.1.0 (bootstrapped; client and fleet operations are stubbed for now)
+Status: v0.1.0 (auth validation, scale, and rolling restart implemented; use with caution)

 ## Quickstart